 In English we have been writing sentences with capital letters, full stops and conjunctions about the Great Fire of London.

 In Science we have been exploring materials and finding out what everyday objects are made of.

-In Gold class this week our attendance was 97.3% which is higher than our school target of 96.1% .
-Well done Gold class!
+In Silver class this week our attendance was 92.5% which is slightly lower than our school target of 96.1% .
+The Handwriting Award went to Maya.

 We have had a very creative week.
 In the afternoons we have been creating artwork based on the story of 'Bog Babies'.
 We have used paint, ink, pastels, tissue paper, chalk and crayon.
 On Wednesday we had a whole day creating materpieces for the hall based on famous artists.
 We thoroughly enjoyed creating our classs pieces using a variety of techniques.